HeriSoft/OKTW-Injector/README.md

 OKTW Injector
 version 1.1
 --------------
-The software helps you Inject all DLL into the game or software quickly and easily.
+The software helps you Inject all DLL into the games or apps quickly and easily.

 Support me:
 Paypal.me/herishop